a-chmielewski/ByBitBot/implementation-plan.md

 Done
 - OrderManager now enforces Bybit minimum order size for all trades, using get_min_order_amount from ExchangeConnector.
 - Strategies can specify a larger size, but never below the exchange minimum.

+### 8. Main Bot Logic
+Done
+Enforced a hard minimum notional value of 5 USDT for every order in OrderManager.
+Adjusted order size logic and added assertion to guarantee compliance.